 Opioid detoxification refers to the process by which the effects of opioid drugs are eliminated from dependent opioid users in a safe and effective manner, such that withdrawal symptoms are minimised.
 With opioids, this process may be carried out by using the same drug or another opioid in decreasing doses, and can be assisted by the prescription of adjunct medications to reduce withdrawal symptoms.

 Opioid misuse is often characterised as a chronic condition with periods of remission and relapse.
-Although abstinence may be one of the long-term goals of treatment, it is not always achieved.
+Although abstinence may be 1 of the long-term goals of treatment, it is not always achieved.
 However, detoxification is a key stage in achieving abstinence for people who are opioid dependent.

 Pharmacological approaches are the primary treatment option for opioid detoxification, with psychosocial interventions providing an important adjunct.